 Weight Loss Products

 Advertising weight loss products on the internet can be risky.
-The FTC holds advertisers to a high standard regarding substantiation of claims, and falling below this standard can lead to a harsh governmental enforcement action.
-Kronenberger Rosenfeld leads clients through this complicated area of advertising legal compliance.
+The FTC holds weight loss advertising to a high standard regarding substantiation of claims, and falling below this standard can lead to a harsh governmental enforcement action.
+Kronenberger Rosenfeld’s weight loss advertising experts lead clients through this complicated area of advertising legal compliance.

 At Kronenberger Rosenfeld, we represent manufacturers, sellers, and advertisers of weight loss products and are familiar with the unique legal and compliance issues faced by any company doing business in the weight loss industry.